-Tatiana Coutto joined the Centre d'Etudes Européennes (CEE/Sciences Po) in 2019 as a Marie Curie fellow following a fiveyear period at the University of Warwick (UK).
+Associated researcher, Centre d'Etudes Européennes (CEE/Sciences Po), Teaching fellow (2023-2024) Tatiana Coutto joined Centre d'Etudes Européennes (CEE/Sciences Po) in 2019 as a Marie Curie fellow following a five-year period at the University of Warwick (UK).
 Her work focuses on how different media vehicles report European integration, and how this may influence public attitudes towards the EU.

-Dr Coutto currently works at the Vienna School of International Studies, where she carries out a project about how EU institutions communicate with journalists and the general public.
-Her research interests include the analysis of textual data, R programming language, media framing/framing effects, impact of populist leaders on EU foreign policy, and EU policy-making processes.
+From 2021 to 2023, she worked at the Vienna School of International Studies on projects about EU communication and foreign policy discourse of populist leaders.
+Research interests include the analysis of textual data, R programming language, media framing/framing effects, impact of populist leaders on EU foreign policy, EU policy-making processes.
 She occasionally comments on European and Brazilian politics on Brazilian and British radio and press.